wdporter/acim/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1) …there are different ways of teaching, but the most important is by example.
 (Wapnick, CP, p.45)

+(1) We remember Jesus because he lived out perfectly and completely the very principles of forgiveness that he taught.
+(Wapnic, FAJ, p.183)
 :::
 {% endif %}